-- Continue faculty interviews at Madison College and Milwaukee Area Technical College. - Complete social network analysis and analyze faculty interview data.
-This method will allow us to investigate the strength of connections between each participant and the covariates we are interested in studying.
-These can be linked to students' academic performance in the future. - Conduct classroom observations in various contextualized classrooms. - Develop student survey to examine student experiences and track student administrative records. - Conduct interviews with students to further explore their experiences with math contextualization.
+- Continue faculty interviews at Milwaukee Area Technical College and analyze faculty interview data from both colleges. - Conduct social network analysis of questionnaire data.
+This method will allow us to investigate the strength of connections between each participant and potential factors that may impact these connections.
+This information can be linked to students' academic performance in the future. - Conduct classroom observations in various contextualized classrooms. - Develop student survey to examine student experiences and track student administrative records. - Conduct interviews with students to further explore their experiences with math contextualization.